Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Final expense policies sometimes have a waiting period before they pay the full benefit amount.
-For example, if a policy has a two year waiting period after the policy has been issued, and you pass away in those first two years, the company will either pay out a reduced benefit amount or no benefit amount.
+For example, if a policy has a two year waiting period after the policy has been issued, and you die in those first two years, the company will either pay out a reduced benefit amount or no benefit amount.

 Can I buy final expense insurance while I’m hospitalized?